coffiarts/FoundryVTT-lock-the-sheets/README.md

 This helps, for instance, to protect them from accidental changes.
 And of course, if you're of the paranoid type, it prevents cheating.

-***BE AWARE, though***: As long as the lock is active, it also suppresses automatic (game-induced) changes, given that they're triggered by the players themselves - such as applying damage by chat message button, or picking up items from loot chests.
-Such changes can still be applied from within the GM's session.
-But the lock should not be kept active at all times.
-Use it with some care.
+***A slight warning:*** While sheets are locked, some intended changes may be suppressed, such as macro or chat triggered actions.
+But rest assured: There will be a screen message whenever that happens.
+In such cases, just unlock the sheets and repeat the blocked action.

+Toggling on/off works in various ways:
+1. By a checkbox in the module settings
+2. Through a nice UI Button in the scene control on the left (which is optional and can be turned off in the setings, if you don't like it)
+3. By macro code (a ready-to-use macro button is already included as a compendium pack).

-Toggling on/off works in various ways: By game settings, or with a nice UI Button (optional), or by macro code or macro button.
-Please refer to the various module preferences under game settings.
+Please refer to the various module preferences under game settings (as explained below).

 ## Changelog
 See [CHANGELOG.md](CHANGELOG.md)